 Nikias is mentioned in three other poems of Theocritus, Idylls 11, 13 and 28.
 Idyll 11, "The Cyclops" (Κύκλωψ, also known as "Polyphemus in love" or "Polyphemus' complaint"), was addressed directly to Nikias as "a doctor" and "very dear to the Nine Muses".
 The first two lines of Nikias' reply to this poem were quoted by an ancient scholiast: "What you say is true, Theocritus: The god of love has taught poetry to many who were before without a muse..."
 Nikias is also thought to be the author of eight of surviving epigrams.

 Translations of "On a statue of Asklepios" into English since the 18th century (including Francis Fawkes, 1767) have been based on a Greek text in which the name the sculptor appears as ᾿Ηετίωνι (Hetioni or Eetioni).
-The name Eetion was unknown to many scholars, and at least one translator (Charles Stuart Calverley, 1869) simply ignored it and wrote "the sculptor".
+Eëtion is known as the name of the father of the 7th century BC Corinthian tyrant Kypselos (Herodotus, Histories, Book 1, chapter 14) and a number of legendary or mythical characters (several mentions, for example, in Homer, The Iliad).
+However, Eetion as the name of a sculptor appears to have been unknown to some scholars, and at least one translator (Charles Stuart Calverley, 1869) simply ignored it and wrote "the sculptor".

 Epigram 8, For a statue of Asclepius

 Ηλθε καὶ ἐς Μίλητον ὁ τοῦ Παιήονος υἱός,